Jaw Clenching Teeth and Teeth Grinding are Often Caused By the Same Problem

 - Increased tooth sensitivity.
 As the enamel and dentin of the teeth are worn down, the nerve endings become more exposed.
 This can cause tooth pain, especially when drinking cold or hot liquids.

-Jaw clenching adds strain to tooth structure, but it can also impact the muscles of the face and jaw.
+A clenched jaw adds strain to tooth structure, but it can also impact the muscles of the face and jaw.
 Some of the most common symptoms resulting from clenching the jaw include:

 - Tenderness, pain, or fatigue in the jaw muscles.
 This is especially apparent when chewing.
 Continuous jaw clenching strains the muscles and causes them to become tired and sore like other muscles in the body.
 This can make chewing difficult and even painful.